coding-horror/basic-computer-games/README.md

 - **Please DO update for modern coding conventions**.
 Support uppercase and lowercase.
 Use structured programming.
 Use subroutines.
 Try to be an example of good, modern coding practices!

+- **Use lots of comments to explain what is going on**.
+Comment liberally!
+If there were clever tricks in the original code, decompose those tricks into simpler (even if more verbose) code, and use comments to explain what's happening and why.

 - **Don't get _too_ fancy**.
 Definitely use the most recent versions and features of the target language, but also try to keep the code samples simple and explainable -- the goal is to teach programming in the target language, not necessarily demonstrate the cleverest one-line tricks.

 ### Have fun!

-Thank you for taking part in this project to update a classic programming book -- maybe the most influential programming book in computing history -- for 2021!
+Thank you for taking part in this project to update a classic programming book -- one of the most influential programming books in computing history -- for 2021!